CPH Health Screening and Visitor Restrictions

 Access for people without a badge will only be available at the hospital main entrance, emergency department, or River Tower Front Entrance during open hours listed above.
 Screening checks for patients and visitors will be required prior to entry.
+Everyone entering our facilities will be required to wear a cloth face covering.
+If you have one, wear it or one will be provided for you at the entrance.
 Central Peninsula Hospital understands how difficult this may be for friends and family of those who are at the hospital.
 These are unprecedented times and it is important for all of us to help stop the spread of this virus.
 In addition, it is extremely important for all of us to keep our frontline healthcare staff protected so they remain healthy for when the situation worsens.
 They are at work and here for you if you need them.
 Please contact Central Peninsula Hospital prior to arrival for more information about visitor restrictions at (907) 714-4404.

 We are now prepared to accept homemade masks - Click on the mask for details!!